#zuko defense squad

 3. Comparing Katara to Jet

 As I previously established, Aang's motivation in this episode was to help Katara.
 She is at heart a kind soul, and killing Yon Rha would have a devastating effect on her.
 Aang invokes Jet because this recent loss might get to her and convince her to change her mind.
 He has to, by any means necessary.
 Now, Aang didn't compare Katara to Jet because they're both mad.
-He compared the two because Jet's like is ultimately tragic.
+He compared the two because Jet's life were ultimately tragic.
 He was so consumed by rage and hatred and it ate him inside, preventing him from finding normalcy in Ba Sing Se.
 And he could only change once he died.
 Katara too wouldn't be able to find normalcy after commiting such act, which is why their situations are comparable.

 Before we wrap this up, I want to remind y'all that even Zuko admitted that Aang was right in the end.